Vonnegut Hardware Company: Early hardware business in the 1800s

-In 1852 Clemens Vonnegut, Sr (1824–1906) entered into a partnership with fellow German Charles Volmer opening a hardware store in Indianapolis.
+In 1852 Clemens Vonnegut Sr. (1824–1906) entered into a partnership with fellow German Charles Volmer opening a hardware store in Indianapolis.
 Their merchandising store was called C Volmer & Vonnegut Hardware.

 The original establishment was a one-room storefront at 71 West Washington Street or National Road as it was then called.
 The site was directly opposite the Washington Hall.

-Initially, C Volmer & Vonnegut Hardware would sell hardware, groceries, dry goods, coffin fittings, animal hides and leather, agricultural, carpentry, butcher and harness-making supplies.
+Initially, C Volmer & Vonnegut Hardware would sell hardware, groceries, dry goods, coffin fittings, animal hides, and leather, along with agricultural, carpentry, butchering and harness-making supplies.
 Much of the merchandise was simply stacked outside on the wooden sidewalk for customers to browse and select.
 Given many customers arrived only after making arduous journeys, the proprietors would make cheese, crackers and a cool mug of Madison ale available to customers.
 The cheese, cracker and ale tradition continued from 1852 to approximately 1867.

 There is some confusion regarding the business departure of Charles Volmer.
 One accounting is that Volmer left to go out West and was never heard from again.
 Another version of the story is that Volmer retired in 1857.
 Clemens Vonnegut's son Franklin would later reflect that Volmer simply went across the street and opened a grocery and liquor business.
-Perhaps a part of each story is correct.
-It appears that Volmer and Vonnegut Sr dissolved their partnership in 1856.
-By 1857 the retail hardware store was renamed Clemens Vonnegut Hardware and Charles Volmer was no longer affiliated with the enterprise.
-In 1858 Charles Volmer was operating a wholesale wine, liquor and cigar distributorship at 95 East Washington Street, Indianapolis.
-By 1865 there is no longer a record of Charles Volmer in Indianapolis.
+Volmer and Vonnegut Sr. dissolved their partnership in 1856, and by 1857 the retail hardware store was renamed Clemens Vonnegut Hardware and Charles Volmer was no longer affiliated with the enterprise.
+In 1858, Charles Volmer was operating a wholesale wine, liquor, and cigar distributorship at 95 East Washington Street, Indianapolis.
+By 1865, there was no longer a record of Charles Volmer in Indianapolis.

-At about the same time the partnership was dissolved, Clemens Vonnegut moved his hardware store to 338 East Washington Street (between New Jersey and Alabama Streets).
+At about the same time the partnership was dissolved, Clemens Vonnegut moved his hardware store to 338 East Washington Street.
 He also moved his family into the apartment above the store.
-Vonnegut Sr would not stay at this address very long.
+Vonnegut Sr. would not stay at this address very long.